Skip to main content

 Governance

 However, there are several activities that are part of governance that are applicable to all.
 For example, fair and adequate representation, dispute resolution, and continuous communication between all stakeholders are important for community success.
-Also, to ensure that they remain independent and self-sustaining, established NIEM domains may create and maintain a governing document, such as a charter, that outlines roles and responsibilities, organizational structure, dispute resolution frameworks, and a management plan that details the activities of the domain.
+Also, to ensure that they remain independent and self-sustaining, established NIEM subcommittees may create and maintain a governing document, such as a charter, that outlines roles and responsibilities, organizational structure, dispute resolution frameworks, and a management plan that details the activities of the subcommittee.

-Example: The Biometrics domain
+Example: The Biometrics subcommittee

 Picture of the governance framework for the Biometrics domain.
 The Biometrics domain is organized under a formal charter, which includes organizational and dispute resolution frameworks.
 The domain operates under the stewardship of the Department of Homeland Security (DHS) Office of Identity Management (OBIM) and has an Executive Management Committee.
 The domain chair is aligned to the domain steward organization.
 The roles of Vice Chair and Ombudsman are filled by key domain stakeholders with the Vice Chair being from the Department of Justice (DOJ) Federal Bureau of Investigation (FBI) and the Ombudsman from the National Institute of Standards and Technology (NIST).
 The Ombudsman acts in an advisory capacity and serves as final voice for technical issues.
 NIST, as the owner of the ANSI/NIST ITL Biometrics Standard, which is utilized by the entire biometrics community, is ideally suited for this role.
 The conflict resolution frameworks utilized by the domain are aligned to those used by NIST.
 The Biometrics domain consists of participants and end users from across federal, state, local, tribal, international, and industry organizations.
 These members participate in domain specific working groups to resolve issues pertinent to the biometrics community.
 In addition, several members actively participate in NIEM committees and working groups, including the NIEM Business Architecture Committee (NBAC).
 All stakeholders are updated on a regular basis as to ongoing and planned domain activities.

-Within the CYFS domain, there is a governance committee.
-This committee stewards the domain and brings together communities of interest to identify information exchange business requirements.
+The subcommittee brings together communities of interest to identify information exchange business requirements.

 The CYFS communities of interest include but are not limited to: Juvenile Justice, Child Welfare, Child Support Enforcement, and Courts.
 End users across the communities develop and implement NIEM-based exchanges and provide new or updated information exchange requirements to the domain governance committee.